 Most recently secessionism came into view again, when affairs in the Catalunyan region of Spain took the world’s headlines.
 Being from Nigeria you may have followed these events with more than average interest, as Nigeria is facing a similar issue in the region of your country we have come to know as Biafra.
 Is that a fair assessment?

 They are similar and yet they are dissimilar.
 Strange but true.
-Similarity is in that they are both separatist movements and that the proponents of both are afflicted by the virus that is nationalism.
+The similarity is in that they are both separatist movements and that the proponents of both are afflicted by the virus that is nationalism.
 I have already set out why I think this is unfortunate, why I think this is a virus.
 What these separatist agitations do is to understand human psychology, the ease with which the human being creates binaries, and turn this psychology against the human being by formulating their political appeal in terms of “us” and “them”, that is step one.

 What is it that the Catalonians want in a new Catalan State that they do not have in Spain today?

 Other than the political and business interests of their elite?
-What is it, broad based autonomy?
+What is it, broad-based autonomy?
 Language?
 Culture?
 What is it?
 In the case of Biafra, no such basis exists.
 No Biafra exists in history.
 And if we are to scale Biafran identity down to the Igbo ethnicity, the idea of an Igbo people was created only recently, perhaps in the memory of people even still alive.

 The most striking feature of the Igbo people is their republican nature, the absence of centralized authority except in certain marginal cases.
 It was not until the British imposed Warrant Chiefs that any semblance of centralized authority came to being, and even these were met with the saying that “the Igbo have no kings”—every man, every compound, every lineage group, every village governed themselves as they saw fit.
-There was a shared language and some shared religious beliefs but no state institutions or shared cultural practices or political structure.
+There were a shared language and some shared religious beliefs but no state institutions or shared cultural practices or political structure.

 It was the British that, in imposing Warrant Chiefs, set the stage for the creation of the idea of an Igbo people as exists today.
 So, in this, Biafra is entirely dissimilar to Catalonia.

 Now, further on Biafra.
-The European idea of nation states inspired the hasty creation of several new types of people in the early 20th century—Hausa people, Igbo people, Yoruba people and so on.
+The European idea of nation-states inspired the hasty creation of several new types of people in the early 20th century—Hausa people, Igbo people, Yoruba people, and so on.
 Revisionisms and reinterpretations were undertaken by emerging political elite classes to argue that these people in fact have existed always, both amongst geographies where states existed and those, like southeastern Nigeria and to an extent, central Nigeria, where states did not exist.
 This assertion is, of course, only fanciful foundation work.

 In the dislocations following the Second World War, the British had to give independence to her colonies, including Nigeria, and self-governance was declared and power handed over to the ethnic elite who had emerged in the three regions—northern, western and eastern—of Nigeria through the instrument of political parties and elections.
 After a long process of negotiations, independence was granted to a new country called Nigeria, comprising three near-autonomous federated regions.

-On January 15th, 1966, predominantly Igbo putchists led by Igbo officers turned on their senior officers and killed them as well as the political leadership of the north and the west.
-The coup failed from the actions of officers from the north who escaped the dawn killings in Lagos, and in Kaduna it failed when the sectional nature of the killings became known.
+On January 15th, 1966, predominantly Igbo putschists led by Igbo officers turned on their senior officers and killed them as well as the political leadership of the north and the west.
+The coup failed from the actions of officers from the north who escaped the dawn killings in Lagos, and in Kaduna, it failed when the sectional nature of the killings became known.
 The GOC of the Army then put down the coup, though some have accused him of being complicit in it, but at the cost of his taking over power from the rump of the elected Federal government.
 He was Igbo.

 The demand of the north particularly was for the putschists to be tried for their crimes.
 He failed to do this.
 In July of that year, there was a bloody counter-coup led by the northern officers whose region had borne the brunt of the January coup.
 What was the purpose?
 They wanted to secede.
 Convinced not to, they assumed Federal power.
 There were killings of Igbos in the north, that is for sure.
 The East declared their independence, the rest of the country refused.
 And there was a civil war which the Federal side won conclusively.
 When Biafran separatists speak today, it is to this Biafra that they allude.